tamaskenez/minuniq/README.md

 - Non-API files and admin operations are not protected in the deployed backend.
 - Unit testing could be done in an isolated way by supplying snapshots to the tests.
+- Send email to participants when game finished.